Kimo Wilder McVay

-James Wilder “Kimo” McVay (September 16, 1927 – June 29, 2001) was an American musician turned talent manager, who successfully promoted Hawaiian entertainment acts.
-McVay promoted and managed acts such as teenage heartthrob Robin Luke, Don Ho, John Rowles, comic Andy Bumatai, Keolo and Kapono Beamer, ventriloquist Freddie Morris, magician John Hirokawa and many others.
+James “Kimo” Wilder McVay (September 16, 1927 – June 29, 2001) was an American musician turned talent manager, who successfully promoted Hawaiian entertainment acts.
+McVay promoted and managed acts such as teenage heartthrob Robin Luke, Don Ho, New Zealand singer John Rowles, comic Andy Bumatai, Keolo and Kapono Beamer, ventriloquist Freddie Morris, magician John Hirokawa and many others.

 Biography

-James Wilder “Kimo” McVay was born September 16, 1927 in Washington, D.C..
+McVay was born September 16, 1927, in Washington, D.C..
 His father was Navy Captain Charles Butler McVay III.
-His mother was Hawaiian heiress Kinau Wilder (1902–1992), great-granddaughter of pioneering missionary physician and politician Gerrit Parmele Judd, and granddaughter of shipping magnate Samuel Gardner Wilder.
+His mother was American heiress Kinau Wilder III (1902–1992), great-granddaughter of settler missionary physician and politician Gerrit Parmele Judd, and granddaughter of shipping magnate Samuel Gardner Wilder.
 One of his many cousins on his mother's side was George R. Carter (1866–1933), the Territorial Governor of Hawaii.

-It was possibly the clearing of his father's name that gave Kimo Wilder McVay the most personal satisfaction.
+It was possibly the clearing of his father's name that gave McVay the most personal satisfaction.
 His father was found guilty of negligence in the 1945 sinking of the USS Indianapolis in the closing days of World War II and eventually committed suicide as a result.
 Kimo spent his adult life on a quest to clear the record.
 Half a century later, the United States Congress passed action exonerating the senior McVay.